Staff & Board

 Program Director, Choreographer

 Lisa grew up dancing, with most of her training from Anna Marie Dance Studio in Wilmington, Delaware.
 After high school, she spent four years dancing with The Young Americans, whose goal is to enrich the lives of kids and foster understanding and goodwill through the Performing Arts.
 With this group, she went on three National Music Outreach Tours (designed to bring music and dance back into the schools and to help students discover their potential) and fell in love with teaching.
-She has 13 years of experience teaching dance and theatre to young artists in Bellingham, and taught dance for 11 years at camps in Southern California (where she was awarded Specialist of the Year three times at Camp James), Maine (Camp Vega), New York (running the Dance Department at Camp Pontiac), and Switzerland (where she started and ran a dance camp for five years at Village Camps-Leysin).
+She has 25 years of experience teaching dance and theatre to young artists in Bellingham, and taught dance for 11 years at camps in Southern California (where she was awarded Specialist of the Year three times at Camp James), Maine (Camp Vega), New York (running the Dance Department at Camp Pontiac), and Switzerland (where she started and ran a dance camp for five years at Village Camps-Leysin).
 Lisa has also choreographed for the Bellingham Theatre Guild, where she won two Bentley Awards for Best Choreography.
 She spent a semester teaching Creative Writing for Urban Scholars at the University of Massachusetts, Boston, a program for gifted inner-city high school students; a semester in South Korea, teaching English to kids (K-8); and two years teaching English and Creative Writing at Wellspring Community School in Bellingham.
 Lisa has a B.A. in English from Cal.
 State, Long Beach, and an M.F.A. in Creative Writing-Poetry from UNLV.
 She loves using her writing experience to adapt/write scripts for BAAY.
 Her poems have been published in a number of journals.
-In her spare time, she loves doing hot yoga and Pilates and spending time with her little old Dachshund, Zoey.
+In her spare time, she loves doing hot yoga and Pilates and spending time with her dog Lucy (R.I.P.
+Zoey, forever).

 Logan Hyer-Long (they/he)